-Insurance claims incurred but not reported (IBNR) are recognised by way of an estimation made by the Company's registered Actuary and is based upon historical claims data.
+Insurance claims incurred but not reported (IBNR) are recognised by way of an estimation made by the Company's registered Actuary and is based upon historical claims data and addition of a risk margin (refer to note 16).

 6. Underwriting expenses